ronan498/BuildBoard/README.md

 # BuildBoard

-BuildBoard is a straightforward platform that brings homeowners together with construction professionals.
+BuildBoard is one of my ongoing projects.
+It is a straightforward platform that brings homeowners together with construction professionals.
 Users can sign up in one of three roles: Client, Manager or Labourer - then post and apply for projects, manage work and rate each other.

 ---